esx-framework/esx_core/readme.md

 	ESX.PlayerData = {}
 end)
 ```
-- If you have any threads running with `while true do` you should change them to `while ESX.PlayerLoaded do`

 #### The menu interface is esx_menu_default - you can use any version if you want a different appearance
 ![image](https://user-images.githubusercontent.com/65407488/119010385-592a8c80-b9d7-11eb-9aa1-eb7051004843.png)